Women's Jiu-Jitsu in a Safe Environment

 If you are thinking about testing yourself in BJJ competition, CAZA will support you all the way.
 We would love to have you join our women's team here on the Sunshine Coast.

-What is a first lesson like at CAZA BJJ?
+What is a first BJJ lesson like?

 You are welcome to come in and watch a few lessons if you would like to get a feel for our gym or meet our coaches.